 If you are a learner that requires adaptations for you to succeed in this course or are a student with disabilities that requires accommodations, please contact the Office of Disability (404) 894-2563 or disabilityservices.gatech.edu to make an appointment to discuss your needs and obtain the appropriate accommodation letter.
-Any student requiring such adaptation and accommodation should inform the instructor as soon as possible so to make the appropriate arrangement.
+Any student requiring such adaptation/accommodation should inform the instructor as soon as possible so to make the appropriate arrangement.

 We have all committed to upholding the ideals of honor and academic integrity.
-Please consult University policies for more information (policylibrary.gatech.edu/student-affairs/academic-honor- code; catalog.gatech.edu/rules/18/).
+Please consult University policies for more information (policylibrary.gatech.edu/studentaffairs/academic-honor- code; catalog.gatech.edu/rules/18/).
 Any student suspected of violations of honor code including but not limited to cheating or plagiarizing behavior will be automatically reported to the Office of Student Integrity, which will investigate the incident and recommend penalties for the violations.

 Course Requirements

 Requirement Marks (%)

 Participation/Attendance 200 20

+First test 300 30

 Presentation 200 20

-Reading Reports 200 20

-Paper 400 40
+Second test 300 30

 Total 1,000 100